 Average monthly influent and effluent total phosphorous (TP) concentrations are shown in Figure 21A.
 The WPCP began voluntarily analyzing for influent TP during 2015 to complement the monitoring requirements in the previous Nutrient Watershed Permit, RWQCB Order No. R2-2014-0014 and support nutrient discussions with a more complete dataset.
-Since then,
+Since then, influent TP monitoring requirements have been incorporated into the current Nutrient Watershed Permit, RWQCB Order No. R2-2019-0017.
+TP is less influenced by seasonal variation as compared to nitrogen.
+Influent TP data indicate relatively consistent concentrations ranging from 4.5 to 7.1 mg/L and averaging 5.6 mg/L.

 Total Phosphorous

-Annual Average Effluent 5.7 mg/L
+Annual Average Effluent 4.7 mg/L

-Annual Average Effluent Load 200 kg/day
+Annual Average Effluent Load 188 kg/day

-% Removal 12%
+% Removal 18%